Part 5 – Matching a diesel generator to your UPS (Uninterruptible Power Supply)

-In the 6th part of the IT Professional’s Guide to Standby Power, we look at the importance of matching the generator to your UPS, highlighting potential problems that IT decision makers can face, and identifying best practice.
+In the 5th part of the IT Professional’s Guide to Standby Power, we look at the importance of matching the generator to your UPS (Uninterruptible Power Supply), highlighting potential problems that IT decision makers can face, and identifying best practice.

 Standby generators are installed to supply power during lengthy power outages.
 This power is routed through the UPS to maintain extended runtimes to the IT critical systems.
 This removes the need for an orderly shutdown when batteries are low.
 It will also maintain the power supply to the essential systems during a protracted loss of mains power.

 To cater for extended runtimes, most IT managers will choose a generator.
-This will maintain power for as long as there is fuel; a typical runtime before refueling being 24 hours.
-For critical applications, a standby power generator is therefore as important as a UPS; usually it is your only practical source of emergency power during an extended power outage.
+This will maintain power for as long as there is fuel; a typical runtime before refuelling being 24 hours.
+For critical applications, a standby power generator is therefore as important as a UPS; usually, it is your only practical source of emergency power during an extended power outage.

 Off-line and line-interactive UPS technology

 An off-line (including line-interactive) UPS passes mains power to the critical load.
-An off-line UPS may have some surge suppression and filtering, but will have no power conditioning.
-A line-interactive UPS will have some power conditioning functions, but will focus entirely on correcting voltage variations by means of a transformer and an automatic tap-switching feature.
-This has no effect on frequency variations, so the line-interactive UPS reacts to out-of-spec frequencies the same way as the off-line UPS, i.e. it will transfer to battery.
+An off-line UPS (Uninterruptible Power Supply) may have some surge suppression and filtering but will have no power conditioning.
+A line-interactive UPS will have some power conditioning functions but will focus entirely on correcting voltage variations by means of a transformer and an automatic tap-switching feature.
+This has no effect on frequency variations, so the line-interactive UPS reacts to out-of-spec frequencies the same way as the off-line UPS, i.e. it will transfer to UPS battery.
 When the battery is depleted, the off-line or line-interactive UPS will shut down the critical load.

 Why on-line UPS technology works best with generators